stephenrdoyle/LSHTM_ParasiteGenomics/Module_2_Mapping_Short_Reads.md

 We quote from http://bio-bwa.sourceforge.net/ the following:

 “BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
 It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
-The first algorithm is designed for Illumina sequence reads up to 100bp, while the rest two for longer sequences ranged from 70bp to 1Mbp.
+The first algorithm is designed for Illumina sequence reads up to 100bp, while the rest two for longer sequences ranged from 70 bp to 1 Mbp.
 BWA-MEM and BWA-SW share similar features such as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
 BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.”

 Although BWA does not call Single Nucleotide Polymorphisms (SNPs) like some short-read alignment programs, e.g. MAQ, it is thought to be more accurate in what it does do and it outputs alignments in the SAM format which is supported by several generic SNP callers such as SAMtools and GATK.